Airlines warn of trade row over EU carbon plan

 The EU's Emissions Trading Scheme will compel airlines flying to or from Europe to buy permits for 15 percent of the carbon emissions they produce beginning in 2012, adding them to the 11,000 factories and power plants already in the scheme.

-Critics say the scheme will penalize Asian airlines in particular because of the long distances to Europe.
+Critics say the scheme will penalise Asian airlines in particular because of the long distances to Europe.

 Other international carriers, including U.S. airlines, have been vocal critics of the plan to include aviation in the bloc's $120 billion trading scheme.